The Sam Plank novels

 Paperbacks and Kindle editions

-All six books are available from Amazon in paperback and Kindle editions – click on the book cover to link to the relevant Amazon UK page:
+All seven books are available from Amazon in paperback and Kindle editions – click on the book cover to link to the relevant Amazon UK page:

 If you’re looking for another alternative to Amazon, you can also get paperbacks delivered free from the Book Depository: click here for “Fatal Forgery”, click here for “The Man in the Canary Waistcoat”, click here for “Worm in the Blossom” and click here for “Portraits of Pretence”.

-You can also download the books as plain PDF files from Gumroad: click here for “Fatal Forgery”, click here for “The Man in the Canary Waistcoat”, click here for “Worm in the Blossom”, click here for “Portraits of Pretence”, and click here for “Faith, Hope and Trickery”.
+You can also download the books as plain PDF files from Gumroad: click here for “Fatal Forgery”, click here for “The Man in the Canary Waistcoat”, click here for “Worm in the Blossom”, click here for “Portraits of Pretence”, click here for “Faith, Hope and Trickery”, click here for “Heir Apparent”, and click here for “Notes of Change”.

 “Fatal Forgery” and “The Man in the Canary Waistcoat” are now available as audiobooks.
 You can buy them via Amazon (which will patch you through to its sister company, Audible), or directly from Audible (here for “Fatal Forgery” and here for “The Man in the Canary Waistcoat”), or from iTunes (here for “Fatal Forgery” and here for “The Man in the Canary Waistcoat”).
 All of them offer a five-minute free sample so that you can listen before you buy.